Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

   sequencer succesfully submits a blob.
 The sequencer may increment the virtual slot by more than one.

-- The virtual slot number is never be greater than the current (real) slot number
+- The virtual slot number is never greater than the current (real) slot number

 - Transactions may only access information about the DA layer that was known at